vlkorniienko/ft_printf/README.md

 * You must manage the precision
 * You must manage the flags hh, h, l, ll, j, et z.

+You are allowed to use the following functions:
+◦ write
+◦ setlocale
+◦ malloc
+◦ free
+◦ exit
+◦ The functions of man 3 stdarg

 #### Usage:
 ```
 git clone https://github.com/vlkorniienko/ft_printf